ultralytics/ultralytics/docs/guides/hyperparameter-tuning.md

 ### File Structure

 Here's what the directory structure of the results will look like.
 Training directories like `train1/` contain individual tuning iterations, i.e. one model trained with one set of hyperparameters.
-The `tune/` directory contains all tuning results from all the individual model trainings:
+The `tune/` directory contains tuning results from all the individual model trainings:

 ```plaintext
 runs/